dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 ### Interface translation
 [interface-translation]: #interface-translation

+#### Non-mutable interface translation
+[non-mutable-interface-translation]: #non-mutable-interface-translation

-Given a target type `IEnumerable<T>`, `IReadOnlyCollection<T>`, `IReadOnlyList<T>`, `ICollection<T>`, or `IList<T>`, a compliant implementation is required to produce a value that implements that interface.
-It is recommended that any type that is synthesized implement all these interfaces.
+Given a target type which does not contain mutating members, namely `IEnumerable<T>`, `IReadOnlyCollection<T>`, and `IReadOnlyList<T>`, a compliant implementation is required to produce a value that implements that interface.
+If a type is synthesized, it is recommended the synthesized type implements all these interfaces, as well as `ICollection<T>` and `IList<T>`, regardless of which interface type was targeted.
 This ensures maximal compatibility with existing libraries, including those that introspect the interfaces implemented by a value in order to light up performance optimizations.

 In addition, the value must implement the nongeneric `ICollection` and `IList` interfaces.
 This enables collection expressions to support dynamic introspection in scenarios such as data binding.

 A compliant implementation is free to:

 1. Use an existing type that implements the required interfaces.
 1. Synthesize a type that implements the required interfaces.